Skip to content

 Shark Pond Contest

-EntrAPov runs a contest called “Shark Pond.”
-Budding entrepreneurs from Ghana & Nigeria compete for startup funds to launch their businesses.
-Sponsor partners choose who they would like to support and a friendship blossoms as they work together on the business.
-Watch the video below to see how it works.
+During a “Shark Pond” service project, sponsors choose which entrepreneur they would like to adopt (fund) and a friendship blossoms as they work together on the business.
+Watch the video to see how it works.

 Adam Inyang